In today’s post, I’m going to show you 4 secrets to trading pin bars.

 Because it’s didn’t form from the banks placing trades, but taking profits.

-The problem with confluence is that it doesn’t have as much off an effect on whether a pin bar will cause a reversal as what’s caused the pin to form.
+The problem with confluence is that it doesn’t really effect whether a pin bar will cause a reversal as what’s caused the pin to form.

 If a pin forms from the banks taking profits, it doesn’t matter how much confluence it has with technical levels or how big it’s wick is.
 It won’t cause a reversal because the banks still want price to continue in the same direction once they’ve taken their profits off.